Submissions

 2.4.1 General formatting

-The reviews, whose objects are works in the field of Communication published in the last 24 months, must have a minimum of 7,500 characters (with spaces and including any footnotes, abstracts with keywords in the three languages (Portuguese, English and Spanish) and bibliographical references) and a maximum of 15,000 characters (with spaces and including any footnotes, abstracts with keywords in the three languages (Portuguese, English and Spanish) and bibliographical references).
+Reviews, whose objects are works in the field of Communication published in the last 24 months, must have a minimum of 7,500 characters (with spaces and including any footnotes, abstracts with keywords in the three languages (Portuguese, English and Spanish) and bibliographic references) and a maximum of 15,000 characters (with spaces and including any footnotes, abstracts with keywords in the three languages (Portuguese, English and Spanish) and bibliographic references).
 The text must be in Microsoft Word or OpenOffice format, on a DIN A4 size page (21.0 cm x 29.7 cm) and with all side margins of 3 cm.

 The author(s) must follow the same identification elements as in item 2.1.1.1.
-Two lines after these elements, after the keywords, add the full reference of the work reviewed (following the formatting of item 2.1.1.3).
+Two lines after these elements, after the keywords, the complete reference of the reviewed work is added (follow the formatting mode of item 2.1.1.3).

-For the body of the main text, you must follow the same formatting rules as in item 2.1.1.2.
+For the body of the main text, it is necessary to follow the same formatting rules as in item 2.1.1.2.

 Copyright Notice